WhatevvsDev/Phantasma/README.md

 # AdvGfx

-My repository for the Advanced Graphics Masterclass at Breda University of Applied Sciences given by Jacco Bikker.
+My repository for my Phantasma Path tracer built along with the Advanced Graphics Masterclass at BUas, given by Jacco Bikker.